-You can send estimated federal tax payments from your Catch tax plan directly to the IRS.
+You can send estimated federal tax payments from your Tax Withholding plan in Catch directly to the IRS.

 How does paying taxes through Catch work?

-You can make a payment to the IRS directly through Catch.
-To do so, you must have money saved in your Tax Plan in Catch.
-When you are ready to make a payment, you can go to your Plan page, click "withdraw" and select "make a payment".
+You can make an estimated payment to the IRS directly through Catch.
+To do so, you must have the money available in your Tax Withholding plan in Catch.
+When you are ready to make a payment, go to your Plan page, click "Transfer" and choose the option to pay the IRS.
 Catch will walk you through the process to complete the payment.

-- You can make a payment that is equal to or less than the amount of funds settled in your Catch Tax Plan (minus the processing fee) at the time you make the payment.
-For example, if you have $1,000 in your Catch Tax Withholding, you have $990 available to pay the IRS ($1,000 - $10 fee).
+- You can make a payment that is equal to or less than the amount of funds settled in your Tax Withholding plan in Catch (minus the processing fee) at the time you make the payment.
+For example: if you have to pay $990 to the IRS, you must have $1,000 available in your Catch Tax Withholding ($990 + $10 fee).

-- If you do not yet have money saved in your Tax Plan, you can directly deposit any amount by clicking "deposit" on your Plan page.
-It can take 1-2 business days for the transaction to clear.
+- If you do not yet have money in your Tax Withholding plan, you can manually deposit an amount by clicking "Transfer" on your Plan page.
+It usually takes 1-2 business days for the transaction to clear.
 Once your funds have settled and you have an available balance, you can follow the instructions above.

 There is a $10 processing fee associated with each tax payment.
-This fee is paid directly from your Catch Tax Plan.
+This fee is paid directly from your Tax Withholding Plan in Catch.

-What information is needed to send a payment?
+What information is needed to make a payment?

 How is the payment made?

 Catch uses an IRS authorized payment intermediary to process the tax payment on your behalf.

 If you are processing your payment through Catch, we recommend submitting it at least 24 hours before the IRS deadline.
 Catch will process your payment within 1-2 business days.
 The date that Catch processes the payment is when the IRS will consider the payment received.
 It may take an additional 5-7 days for the IRS to post the payment to your account.